Vermont Funeral Resources & Education

 (2) a surviving spouse of the decedent; and the list continues.
 (See Authority to Make Arrangements.)

-• Hiring a funeral director is not required to file a death certificate.
-The Vermont Electronic Death Registration System (OVERS) is where the death certificate is filed electronically, the end product being a certified death certificate for use in processing the descendent's estate.
+Immediate family are by law the default decision makers regarding physical remains along with a designated agent if you want someone other than your immediate family to direct or control the disposition of your body.
+(See How to Complete Paperwork.) - Hiring a funeral director is not required to file a death certificate.
+The Vermont Electronic Death Registration System (OVERS) is how the death certificate is filed electronically, the end product being a certified death certificate for use in processing the descendent's estate.
 But Vermont gives citizens additional ways to complete the process, giving the next-of-kin or the designated agent the ability to file a paper certificate to the Town, City, or County Clerk who files it electronically.
 Next-of-kin or designated agents can also file a Preliminary Report of Death (PROD) by faxing, mailing, or delivering a copy of the form directly to the Office of Vital Records, who then file it electronically.
 (Go to How to Complete Paperwork for more information and links including Vermont Death Certificate Worksheet, Vermont Preliminary Report of Death, Vermont Death Certificate Completion and Filing Instructions.)

-• Vermonters may arrange a burial or cremation without hiring a funeral director.
+- Vermonters may arrange a burial or cremation without hiring a funeral director.
 If the death is not due to communicable disease, immediate family are by law the default decision makers regarding physical remains.
 If you want someone other than your immediate family to direct or control the disposition of your body, you must complete a Designation of Agent Form.
 (See How to Arrange Disposition, Vermont Advance Directive, Designation of Agent Form.)

-• In Vermont, it is legal for a family member or friend to transport a deceased body.
+- In Vermont, it is legal for a family member or friend to transport a deceased body.
 The burial/transit permit is the key piece; anyone can assist with transporting anywhere, including into other states.
 (See How to Transport the Dead.)

-• Vermont families may bury on their own property if certain conditions are met.
+- Vermont families may bury on their own property if certain conditions are met.
 (Go to How to Arrange Disposition.)

-• Embalming is not required in Vermont
+- Embalming is not required in Vermont

-• If the deceased died of a communicable disease (HIV or AIDS, diphtheria, hepatitis B, C, or D, plague, rabies, tularemia, or tuberculosis), contacting a local health authority is required.
+- If the deceased died of a communicable disease (HIV or AIDS, diphtheria, hepatitis B, C, or D, plague, rabies, tularemia, or tuberculosis), contacting a local health authority is required.

-• Burial vaults and caskets are not required by law for burial in Vermont, but individual cemeteries may set their own rules and may require purchase of concrete or metal burial vaults (also called outer burial containers) and a casket, rather than a simple shroud, as a matter of cemetery policy.
+- Burial vaults and caskets are not required by law for burial in Vermont, but individual cemeteries may set their own rules and may require purchase of concrete or metal burial vaults (also called outer burial containers) and a casket, rather than a simple shroud, as a matter of cemetery policy.
 (See How to Go Out Greener.)

-• Vermont law defines fetal death by a weight of 400 grams or 15 ounces, up to 20 weeks gestation.
+- Vermont law defines fetal death by a weight of 400 grams or 15 ounces, up to 20 weeks gestation.
 (18 V.S.A. § 5222.)
 Fetal deaths must be reported to the Medical Examiner if no medical authority or hospital was involved to complete a fetal death certificate.

 Vermont Funeral Laws & Administrative Rules